My brother's bike

 But, back to the motorcycle.
 I had my own car at the time that I appropriated David’s Kawasaki.
-It was a 1973 Dodge Gold Duster.
-It had an imitation snakeskin roof and some type of clear plastic over the seats, which took a little while to get used to.
-It had a slant-six engine and while I forget the horsepower, it was just a beautiful car – especially for a punk teenager.
+It was a 1973 Dodge Gold Duster, had an imitation snakeskin roof, and some type of clear plastic over the seats.
+The plastic thing took a little while to get used to.
+The Duster had a slant-six engine and, while I forget the horsepower, it was just a beautiful car, especially for a punk teenager.

 I liked my car, but the motorcycle was way cooler.
-David made the tactical mistake of leaving his motorcycle undefended at mom’s house.
+And one day, David made the tactical error of leaving his motorcycle unattended at mom’s house.
 So, what’s a little brother to do when the older brother is away?

-I hate loud motorcycles, but the cool factor was just too great to pass up.
+I hate loud motorcycles, but the cool factor was just too much to pass up.

 And, like I said before, this bike was way too much power for me to handle.
 In the 11th and 12th grade, I would leave school around 11 o’clock or so for trade school in Prichard, which was right beside Vigor High School.
 I studied air conditioning and heating, just like my dad.
 He had his own air conditioning company and I’m sure at the time I was planning on going into the trade myself.

-On this day, I took the Kawasaki.
+On this lovely fall day, I took the Kawasaki.
 As 11 o’clock approached, I sashayed over to where the numerous other bicycles and motorcycles were parked, beside the cafeteria and the track.
-I climbed aboard the beautiful Japanese creation and cranked it up.
+I climbed aboard the beautiful Japanese creation and started the engine.

-My friend Tim later told me that although he was clear across campus he heard the bike engine engage.
-It was kind of like experiencing a rocket crank up.
+My friend Tim Tutton later told me that although he was clear across campus he smiled when he heard the unmistakable sound of the thunderous Kawasaki rocket cranking up.